cran-task-views/ExtremeValue/ExtremeValue.md

     -   The package `r pkg("ptsuite")` implements various estimation methods for the shape parameter of Pareto distributed data.
+    -   The package `r pkg("evgam")` implements a moment-based estimator of extremal index based on Ferro and Segers (2003).

 -   ### [Regression models:]{#UniRegression}

     -   The package `r pkg("VGAM")` offers additive modelling for extreme value analysis.
-The estimation for vector generalised additive models is performed using a backfitting algorithm and employs a penalized likelihood for the smoothing splines.
+The estimation for vector generalised additive models (GAM) is performed using a backfitting algorithm and employs a penalized likelihood for the smoothing splines.
 It is the only package known to the authors that performs additive modelling for a range of extreme value